 Our partnership with the residents along Atascadero Creek is essential to the success of the study.

-1) Their stories about the way the creek has changed over the years, and
+1) Offering their stories about the way the creek has changed over the years, and

 1) If you would like to provide us with your stories about how the creek has changed over the years, please email Sierra Cantor with a short description of your story: Sierra@goldridgercd.org